waffledood/learn-js/README.md

 ## String Concatenation
 Similar to Java, JavaScript concatenates data types with the use of the `+` operator.
 Do note however that since Strings in JavaScript can be represented by enclosing `"`s or `'`s, we can concatenate Strings with `"` or `'` (similarly to Python).

+## Properties
+Each data has specific properties that are passed down to each instance.
+Such properties are accessible with the dot operator (`.`). e.g. `'Hello World!'.length` returns `11`.